-- 1. To appeal a citation, you must first pay the citation within 10 days (school/business days) so that you will not incur a late fee.
-Pay citations at the cashier office in the Enrollment Center in Building 2. - 2.
+- To appeal a citation, you must first pay the citation within 10 days (school/business days) so that you will not incur a late fee.
+Pay citations at the Cashier's Office in the Student Center. - 2.
 Secondly, submit an appeals form to the College of the Mainland Police Department in Bldg.
-16 or online at http://www.com.edu/police within 10 days (school/business days) from the issuance of the citation. - 3.
+16 within 10 days (school/business days) from the issuance of the citation.
+The forms can be found online at www.com.edu/police. - 3.
 You must have substantial and valid evidence that you did not commit a parking violation, or that it occurred due to circumstances beyond your control.
 You must submit valid documentation of evidence and a copy of your citation with the appeals form or your appeals request will be automatically rejected. - 4.
 The following reasons for an appeal are considered invalid and will be rejected. - Lack of knowledge of the parking laws and policies.
-For example, new to the campus or have not reviewed the laws or policies. - Other vehicles were improperly parked. - Only parked illegally for a short period of time. - I parked like this before, but was not cited previously.
+For example, new to the campus or have not reviewed the laws or policies. - Other vehicles were improperly parked. - Only parked illegally for a short period of time. - I parked like this before, but was not cited previously. - Late to class, late to work, or late to an appointment. - Inability to pay the fine. - No other place to park.

-- Late to class, late to work, or late to an appointment. - Inability to pay the fine. - No other place to park. - Illegally parked in a fire lane. - Illegally parked in a handicap space or handicap access area. - 5.
+- Illegally parked in a fire lane. - Illegally parked in a handicap space or handicap access area. - 5.
 Appeals can be filed at the campus police department (Bldg.
-16) or online at http://www.com.edu/police.
+16).
 Appeal forms with attached evidence and citation copies will be forwarded to the Appeals Committee for acceptance or rejection.
-The Appeals Committee will then contact you for an appeals review hearing which occurs the first Thursday of the month.
+The Appeals Committee will then contact you for an appeals review hearing which occurs once a month.
 If you cannot attend the scheduled hearing you must give notification to the campus police department at 409-933-8403 within 24 hours of the scheduled hearing or your appeal will be rejected and disqualified. - 6.
-All appeal ruling decisions are final. - You are responsible for all late fees even if the citation is dismissed. - You will receive a refund from the cashier office in the Enrollment Center in Building 2 for dismissed citations. - Unpaid citations will incur fees and a hold will be placed on your record.
+All appeal ruling decisions are final. - You are responsible for all late fees even if the citation is dismissed. - You will receive a refund from the Cashier's Office in the Student Center for dismissed citations. - Unpaid citations will incur fees and a hold will be placed on your record.